agsight

 save big on water: irrigation and stress.

-enhance soil fertility and nutrients.
+improve soil fertility and nutrients.

 diagnose any disease or pest in seconds.